yairm210/Unciv/docs/Modders/Creating-a-UI-skin.md

 Defines the color unciv uses in most ui elements as default

+### fallbackSkin

+A string.
+Default value: "Minimal".

+The name of another skin to use as a fallback if an image is not found or not specified in this skin.
+Set to null to disable fallback.

+### defaultVariantTint

+A color defined with normalized RGBA values.
+Default value: null

+The tint all skinVariants should use if not explicitly specified in a skinVariant.
+If you mostly use colored images set this to white (`{"r": 1, "g": 1, "b": 1, "a": 1}`) to get the correct colors.

 ### skinVariants

 A dictionary mapping string to a SkinElement.
 Default value: empty